tkdjohn/Prisoners-Dilemma/README.md

 ### Can you outwit the computer and achieve the higher score?
 Can you find a way to work with the computer to maximize both your scores?
 Can you discover the rumored secret to success in playing video games?
 -----
+This project implements classes.
+See the files ComputerPlayer.py and HumanPlayer.py which implement the classes ComputerPlayer and Human player respectively.

 TODO: move scoring matrix to something we can easily edit (here in the readme?) but also load as "settings" in the program. maybe use regex to pull this off?
 TODO: provide description of code structure and implementation of features here.
 TODO: provide some way to select computer strategies